 Home Equity Loan vs. Student Debt: Pros and Cons

 Home financing and education loans have distinct advantages and disadvantages.
 Compare pros and cons to decide what makes more sense for you.

 Home equity loan pros and cons

 Financing your home equity can offer some attractive benefits over dealing with student loans:

 - Lower interest: Depending on what kind of student loans you or your child has, home equity financing may come with lower interest.
-Average home equity loan interest rates vary by state, but 5-6.5% is a common range.
+Average home equity loan interest rates vary by state, but 5-6.5% is a common range for HELOC rates.
 That’s lower than some Federal and many private education loans

 - No interest: If you work with a financing partner like Noah, you won’t need to make monthly payments or pay interest at all.
 That could be ideal if you were planning on selling your home in several years to downsize after your kids are out of the nest.